 - details of the tenancy deposit protection scheme its uses.

-Checklist of points you should ask the letting agency before signing up to a tenancy.
+Checklist of points you should ask the letting agency before signing up for a tenancy.

 You should find out the following information from the agency before signing a Tenancy agreement: